jcmturner/restclient/README.md

 Any response will be marshalled into the response target struct that you provided to the operation.

 ## Improvements needed...
+- Logging
-- Mechanism to define query string
+- Tests for query string
+- Go doc comments